ctjong/orion/docs/sample-configuration.md

             },

             // allow members to read, create, update, but not delete.
-            // more granular permission check for read and update is applied in the getReadCondition and isWriteAllowed.
+            // more granular permission check for read and update is applied in the readValidator and writeValidator.
-            allowedRoles:
+            permissions:
             {
                 "read": ["member", "admin"],
                 "create": ["member", "admin"],